 Going to college is a real commitment.
-If you are thinking about getting an education, you need to make sure you will have enough time to attend classes and do your homework.
+If you are thinking about getting an Education Centre, you need to make sure you will have enough time to attend classes and do your homework.
 You might have to make some changes to your schedule, talk to your family and to your employer before you enroll for school.

 Keep your loans to a minimum.
 Look into scholarships, grants and special programs to help pay for college so that you won’t have a lot of debt hanging over your head when you graduate.
 For many students, loan checks seem like free money while they are in school–but once you get out they become an obligation you may regret.